M-arcus/cloudron-docs/docs/documentation/server.md

 # change --storage-driver=devicemapper to --storage-driver=overlay2
 ```

-* Make Cloudron code re-pull all images.
-Edit `/home/yellowtent/platformdata/INFRA_VERSION` and change the minor version
-in the "version" field.
+* Edit `/home/yellowtent/platformdata/INFRA_VERSION` and change the minor version in the "version" field.
   For example, if it is 48.3.0, change it to 48.2.0.
+This makes Cloudron code re-pull all the docker images
+  in the new storage format.

 **NOTE:** Please be very careful when making the above change.
 Do not change the major version field since it will try
 to restore from a backup and will lose data since your last backup.